fxr256/fxr256.github.io/_posts/2023-01-11-abap-exceptions.markdown

 3. Only catch an exception if you can handle it in a meaningful way.
 4. Make sure that you don't mask any errors when catching an exception.

 If you liked this blog post, please share it with someone.
+You can also follow me on [Twitter/X](https://twitter.com/fxr256).